James Bruchac – Storyteller, Animal Tracker, and Beyond

 School Author Residences & Workshops (Writing & Storytelling)

 The focus of James Bruchac’s author visits can range from sharing a few stories from his books to comprehensive writing and storytelling workshops.
-During question and answer sessions Mr. Bruchac explains how growing up hearing Native legends from his father Joseph Bruchac and his real-life experiences in the wilderness have influenced his storytelling and writing.
+During question and answer sessions, Mr. Bruchac explains how growing up hearing Native legends from his father, Joseph Bruchac, and his real-life experiences in the wilderness have influenced his storytelling and writing.
 During Writing Workshops, James helps students compose their own stories.
-Using his various books as examples, the most popular lesson choices include animal lesson stories (K – 3) and cautionary monster tales (4 – 12).
-For Grades K-2 James can create a group story complete with his own illustrations.
+Using his various books as examples, the most popular lesson choices include animal lesson stories (K-3) and cautionary monster tales (Grades 4-12).
+For Grades K-2, James can create a group story complete with his own illustrations.
 Mr. Bruchac’s Storytelling Workshops (4-12) use highly interactive exercises to help students develop key storytelling techniques.
-In the context of longer residences, students can not only create but share their own stories.
+In the context of longer residences, students can not only create but also share their own stories.
 Teacher-oriented workshops are also available.
-(Grades 2 – 12)
+(Grades 2-12)

 Native American Storytelling Presentations

-From animal lesson stories (Ages 6 – Adult) to trickster heroes & monster tales (Ages 8 – Adult) audiences of all ages will not only be amused but learn valuable lessons as well.
-Since most of the stories James shares have been passed down from generation to generation they also serve as great windows into Native culture.
-During Native storytellings, James may also include the use of Native Instruments such as drums, rattles, and flutes encouraging students to sing along with various songs and chants.
-When requested Mr. Bruchac can also expand on any cultural and philosophical connections found within the stories and songs he presents.
-(Grades K – Adult)
+From animal lesson stories (Ages 6 – Adult) to trickster heroes & monster tales (Ages 8 – Adult), audiences of all ages will not only be amused but learn valuable lessons as well.
+Since most of the stories James shares have been passed down from generation to generation, they also serve as great windows into Native culture.
+During Native storytelling, James may also include the use of Native Instruments such as drums, rattles, and flutes, encouraging students to sing along with various songs and chants.
+When requested, Mr. Bruchac can also expand on any cultural and philosophical connections found within the stories and songs he presents.
+(Grades K-Adult)

 Wilderness Survival & Exploration

 Participants will learn about such human necessities as protection from the elements, making fire, and finding food and water.
-James also demonstrates how people past and present have, and still can, obtain utilize resources from the wild to help them survive.
-During the hands-on, outdoor workshops, students can learn how to make their own survival shelter, how to navigate, find water, and food, make fire, and tips on avoiding potential hazards they could encounter in the wild.
-(Ages 9 – Adult)
+James also demonstrates how people past and present, have, and still can, utilize resources from the wild to help them survive.
+During the hands-on, outdoor workshops, students can learn how to make their own survival shelter, how to navigate, find water and food, make fire, and receive tips on avoiding potential hazards they could encounter in the wild.
+(Ages 9-Adult)

 Animal Tracking & Animal Studies

-Tracking can help students of all ages better understand the everyday life of animals.
+Tracking can help students of all ages better understand the everyday lives of animals.
 Starting with the very basic What’s That Track program (K – 12) to more in-depth programs like Animal Studies (3 – 12), students will use plaster casts of various animal footprints to identify animal tracks.
 Students will also receive general information and lore about the animals that made them.
 Longer classes can include trips into various wilderness areas to search for, identify, and collect various animal signs found in the wild.
-(Ages 8 – Adult)
+(Ages 8-Adult)

 Native American Culture and the Use of Natural Resources